-When a student withdraws, is suspended, dismissed, takes a leave of absence, or ceases attendance before completion of the term federal regulations require the University to calculate a possible return of Title IV funds to the student’s Title IV Loan program.
+When a student withdraws, is suspended, dismissed, takes a leave of absence, or ceases attendance before completion of the term federal regulations may* require the University to calculate a possible return of Title IV funds to the student’s Title IV Loan program.
 Title IV includes Federal Direct Unsubsidized Loan, Federal Direct Grad Plus loans.
 Return to Title IV is completed as soon as possible after official notification and no later than 45 days after the date of determination that the student is no longer enrolled.

 A return of funds calculation is based on how many days the student was actually enrolled during the payment period (term).
 This is determined by how many days of the term the student completed (not including scheduled breaks over five days).
 Refunds are based on the effective date of the student’s separation from DMU.

 If a student in the DO, DPM, PA or DPT program leaves before completing 60% of the payment period (term) he/she will receive a pro-rata refund of institutional charges.
 If the separation date is after completion of more than 60% of the payment period (term), the student will not receive a refund.
 This method will apply regardless of whether the student is a financial aid recipient or not.

 If a student in the MSA, MSBS, MHA or MPH program leaves after the drop date, the student will not receive a refund.
 Students that withdraw or do not complete all courses and have received Title IV financial aid will be subject to Federal Title IV refund provisions.
 In the event a Title IV refund is necessary, the refund may leave a balance on the student’s tuition account that must be paid.